ChristianKaltenecker/Distance-Based_Data/README.md

 In the first part, we show the variances of the sampling strategies.
 Then, in part 2, we show the results when paring different machine-learning techniques with respect to their accuracy in predicting all configurations.
-Last, we show the results of applying distance-based sampling on configuration spaces providing numeric configuration options.
+Last, we briefly describe the location of the raw data.

 ## 1 Variance of the Sampling Strategies